Features and Attractions

 Saturday at 11:00 a.m.
 The Little Star That Could (Running time: 35 minutes)

-Join Little Star, an average yellow star, in search of planets of his own to protect and warm.
-Along the way, meet other stars, learn what makes each star special, and discover that stars combine to form star clusters and galaxies. **NEW SHOW**
+Join Little Star, an average yellow star in search of his own planets to protect and warm.
+Along the way, Learn what makes stars so special!

 Saturday at 1:00 p.m.
 Flying Monsters (Running time: 40 minutes)